bhoppe-dev/ShortcutKeyboardApp/README.md

 - [Settings Icon](https://www.svgrepo.com/svg/528335/keyboard) (Solar Bold Duotone Icons)
 -
 > Modifications: Colors and sizes have been adapted to fit the project's design system.

+### License
+This project is licensed under the BSD 2-Clause License - see the LICENSE file for details.

+### 🗺️ Roadmap
+- Implement custom keyboard combinations
+- Add support for more keys